Bletchley Urban District: History

 The Fenny Stratford Urban District was enlarged on 1 April 1898 to also include the parish of Bletchley, with Bletchley Parish Council being abolished.

 At a meeting on 14 February 1911 the council decided to seek a change of name for the district and council from Fenny Stratford to Bletchley, with the Bletchley name said to be better recognised by potential residents and businesses looking to invest in the area.
 The old centre of Fenny Stratford was in decline, whereas the area adjoining Bletchley station was growing to become the more significant commercial centre within the district.
 This change of name was agreed by Buckinghamshire County Council and came into effect on 16 May 1911.

-In 1967 the new town of Milton Keynes was designated, with the Bletchley Urban District falling within the designated area.
+In 1967 the new town of Milton Keynes was designated, with the Bletchley Urban District being incorporated within its designated area.
 The Milton Keynes Development Corporation was established to oversee construction of the new town, and Bletchley Urban District Council lost its town planning responsibilities to the development corporation.

+Bletchley Urban District was abolished under the Local Government Act 1972, with the area becoming part of a non-metropolitan district, the Borough of Milton Keynes on 1 April 1974.
+Initially, no successor parish was created for the former urban district, and so Bletchley was governed directly by Milton Keynes Borough Council.
+Parishes were re-established for the area in 2001, with the part east of the railway line becoming Bletchley and Fenny Stratford and the west side (including historic Bletchley) becoming West Bletchley.
+The former Bletchley Council Offices was given the address 263 Queensway and was converted to become a Masonic Hall in 1975.